 Pollock Pines is a somewhat small town located in the state of California.
 With a population of 6,951 people and three constituent neighborhoods, Pollock Pines is the 470th largest community in California.

-Pollock Pines is a decidedly white-collar town, with fully 85.31% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Pollock Pines is a town of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Pollock Pines who work in office and administrative support (14.09%), business and financial occupations (11.62%), and sales jobs (11.47%).
+Pollock Pines is a decidedly white-collar town, with fully 85.05% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Pollock Pines is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Pollock Pines who work in office and administrative support (12.95%), management occupations (12.21%), and sales jobs (10.07%).

-The per capita income in Pollock Pines in 2010 was $31,164, which is upper middle income relative to California and the nation.
-This equates to an annual income of $124,656 for a family of four.
+The per capita income in Pollock Pines in 2010 was $24,830, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $99,320 for a family of four.
 However, Pollock Pines contains both very wealthy and poor people as well.